 In 1954, Beauvoir was awarded France’s most prestigious literary prize for her book The Mandarins, in which the main character Anne contemplates suicide.
 When once she saw the world as vast and inexhaustible, she now looks at it with indifference: “The earth is frozen over; nothingness has reclaimed it.”
 Her great love affair has collapsed, her daughter has grown up and no longer needs her, and she finds her profession unfulfilling.
 It’s not only that she feels her life no longer counts, but also existing is torturous and her memories are agony.
 Suicide seems like an escape from the pain.
 Clutching the brown vial of poison, Anne hears her daughter’s voice outside and it jars her into considering the effect of her death on other people.
 “My death does not belong to me,” she concludes, because “it’s the others who would live my death.”

 "If having a cup of coffee is a blasé return to the quotidian, then that’s just not good enough.
-However, if one embraces the coffee as a meaningful part of one’s existence, for example, as an affirmation that life is worth living, then choose your espresso and leap into the day."
+However, if one embraces the coffee as an affirmation that life is worth living, then choose your espresso and leap into the day."

 In her later autobiography, Beauvoir said that she wanted Anne’s survival in her mundane existence to seem like a defeat.
 This outcome implies not only that suicide is difficult, but that its difficulty lies in the fact that apathy is not a viable option – which one of the characters suggests earlier in the book.
 Living isn’t just about breathing; living implies that you actively recognize value in life, which Anne found in her relationships.
 Other people don’t always infuse our life with joy, but they can certainly give it meaning.